 Yoga and Buddhism: Similarities and Differences

-(Note: This article in various forms has been published by different magazines in the past like Yoga International and Hinduism Today, and been put on various websites.)
+(By David Frawley, Note: This article in various forms has been published by different magazines in the past like Yoga International and Hinduism Today, and been put on various websites.)

 Yoga and Buddhism are sister traditions which evolved in the same spiritual culture of ancient India.
 They use many of the same terms and follow many of the same principles and practices.
 For this reason it is not surprising that many of us born in the West, particularly after an initial exposure, are apt to regard Yoga and Buddhist teachings as almost identical.